sekharp/fictional-fiesta/README.md

 ## Issues and other considerations

-I spent the bulk of my time meeting the Figma spec and coding the baseline functionality.
-Had I had more time, I would've...
+I spent the bulk of my time (~10 hours) meeting the Figma spec and coding the baseline functionality.
+The only issue from the baseline spec that I had at the end was getting a list item image to use a custom caret image png asset.
+I used a `>` character as the placeholder instead in the interest of time.

+Had I had more time, the first area I would've focused was testing.
+I've used

-## A note on the repository name
+### A note on the repository name

 I took Github's first repository name suggestion!